Zhong-Lab-UCSD/HiFislides/README.md

 **Arguments**
 - `-i`: Input file, i.e. output from `hifislida2.pl`, tiles ranked by the number of spatially resolved HiFi-Slide read pairs per tile.
 - `-o`: Output file, tile IDs under ROI.
+- `-f`: Flowcell type, either MiniSeq, NextSeq.
+- `--surface`: Flowcell surface where the tissue is.
+For NextSeq is `1` for MiniSeq it depends on which surface is the highest number of mapped HiFi-Slide R1 reads to barcodes.
+This parameter is automatically computed in the script and passed to this function.
 - `--max_size_ROI`: the maximum size of a side of the ROI.
 For example, `max_size_ROI = 4` indicates that ROI can be at most 4 x 4 tiles.
 - `--min_size_ROI`: the minimum size of a side of the ROI.
 For example, `min_size_ROI = 2` indicates that ROI shall be at least 2 x 2 tiles.
 - `--p_value`: The p-value threshold to be used for statistical significance.